-The key with this section is to have a balance in what you are putting.
+The key to this section is to have a balance in what you are putting.

 It can also be an opportunity to describe an experience or volunteer project that really influenced your work in the classroom or other organizations listed on your application.